mapbox/mapbox-plugins-ios/README.md

 Test out Mapbox Plugins in the TestApp.

-1. Run `pod update` to install the Mapbox iOS SDK.
+1. Run `pod update` to install the Mapbox Maps SDK for iOS.

 2. Create a text file called `mapbox_access_token` and add your [Mapbox Access token](https://www.mapbox.com/help/how-access-tokens-work/) to it.